mickjc750/str/README.md

 * STR_SUPPORT_LONG_DOUBLE - Use long double instead of double.

-These can be added to your compiler flags eg. -DSTR_SUPPORT_LONG_DOUBLE
+These can be added to your compiler flags eg. -DSTR_SUPPORT_LONG_DOUBLE This feature requires linking against the maths library, so linker options will need -lm, unless you define **STR_NO_FLOAT**

 &nbsp;
 # strbuf.h